hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

-# HowTo setup Raspberry Pi 5 and Hailo-8L
+# How to setup Raspberry Pi 5 and Hailo-8L

 In this guide, you will learn how to set up the Raspberry Pi 5 with a Hailo-8L AI accelerator.